twocngdagz/Assignment-Shapes/Shapes/readme.md

 php artisan shape:triangle 25 45
 ```

-## Assignment Details

 ## Project Structure

 Registered artisan commands are located in `app/Console/Kernel.php`.

-Add your library for the assignment in `app/AssignmentLibraries/`.
+Your library files for the assignment belong in `app/AssignmentLibraries/`.

-Add
+Your unit testing files belong in `app/AssignmentLibraries/`.